- Solar advice hub

 Because of the price difference though, a trustworthy installer will only recommend microinverters if it's absolutely essential.

-To read more about the price of going solar, check out our guide to solar panel costs.
+And to read more about the price of going solar, check out our guide to solar panel costs.

 5. Monitor your solar panels